pymc-devs/pytensor/doc/dev_start_guide.rst

 Resources
 =========

-See :ref:`aesara-community` for a list of Aesara resources.
+See :ref:`pytensor-community` for a list of Pytensor resources.

-The Theano Google group is also relevant to (early) Aesara versions:
+The Theano Google group is also relevant to (early) Pytensor versions:
 `theano-dev`_.

 .. _theano-dev: https://groups.google.com/group/theano-dev